Exciting News from Lang Development Group: More Apartments Coming for 2026/2027!

 • Viewing your payment history and ledger

-• Submitting maintenance requests when something needs fixing
+• Submitting maintenance requests should something need fixing

 Getting familiar with Rent Café now will help you stay on top of things throughout the year.